Sashom/WMNetwork/README.md

         return
     }

-    // data is Dictionary<String, Any, aka ResponseDictionary if let id = data["Result"]?["id"] as?
+    // data is Dictionary<String, Any>, aka ResponseDictionary if let id = data["Result"]?["id"] as?
 Int {
         // we have some id
         DispatchQueue.main.async {